-Appointed 20 March 2014
+20 March 2014

-- Member of the Audit & - Risk Committee
+Member of the Audit & Risk Committee

 Leslie has 30 years experience in commercial banking in several countries and is a specialist in payments and corporate cash management.
 She has been in the start-up phase of businesses with Chase Manhattan (now JP Morgan Chase) in New York and Hong Kong.
-She joined Westpac in 1994 as a General Manager to establish its transaction banking capability and later led the Working Capital Services business at the Commonwealth Bank.
+She joined Westpac in 1994 as a General Manager to establish its transaction banking capability and later led the Working Capital Services business at the Commonwealth Bank independent economics advisory firm. and acts on the advisory boards of two technology start-up companies.